 About Galina Sapundjieva

 The new ARISA Newsletter is a periodic bulletin offering information on recent developments related to the media coverage of criminal cases and its impact on suspects and accused persons.
-The first issue of the newsletter highlights the newly published country reports on disclosure of information and media coverage of criminal cases in Bulgaria, Greece, […]
+The December issue of the newsletter presents the latest reports produced under the ARISA-2 project.
+A case study report examines twelve case studies and aims […]

-Assessing the Risk of Isolation of Suspects and Accused (ARISA) is a project to investigate the consequences to people’s personal lives when accused in committing a crime.
+Assessing the Risk of Isolation of Suspects and Accused (ARISA) is a series of projects striving to promote the rights of suspects, accused and convicted persons in the European Union.

 This website was funded by the European Union’s Justice Programme (2014-2020).

 The content of this Website represents the views of the author only and is his/her sole responsibility.
 The European Commission does not accept any responsibility for use that may be made of the information it contains.